-Broken Hill City Council (BHCC) has 180 computer users that access a range of applications including Microsoft Office, Civica Authority (Financials, Payroll, Asset Management, CRM), Content Manager (Records Management), GIS (Mapinfo, Spatial Spectrum) and a range of other software packages.
-The Council IT network infrastructure is largely hosted on premise and supports 10 remote sites that provide a range of services including roads, waste services, parks & gardens, visitor information, a cemetery, a library, archives, a mining & mineral museum, an art gallery and event management.
+Broken Hill City Council (BHCC) has 180 computer users that access a range of applications including Microsoft Office, corporate ERP (Financials, Payroll, Asset Management, CRM), Records Management, GIS and a range of other software packages.
+The Council IT network infrastructure is hybrid hosted and supports remote work sites that provide a range of services including roads, waste services, parks & gardens, visitor information, a cemetery, a library, archives, a mining & mineral museum, an art gallery and event management.

-Recently BHCC has also embarked on a smart city strategy, having deployed CBD wide Wi-Fi and smart parking.
+Recently BHCC has also embarked on a smart city strategy, having deployed CBD wide Wi-Fi and smart parking in selected areas.
 Selected sites in the city are using smart lighting and CCTV, plus a smart bins trial is underway.

 The Council’s IT policies were reasonably old and out of date.
 A recent audit recommended a review of existing polices to align with industry standards and a focus on current and future threats.